Diarselimi/billie-shop-plugin-sdk/src/Resources/docs/markdown/tags/CheckoutClient.md

 To integrate the Billie checkout widget, the following steps are required:

-1. Include Billie checkout widget bundle into your checkout page
+1. Add the Billie checkout widget bundle to your checkout page
-2. Provide config data _(with `session_id` from server-side integration)_
+2. Provide config data _(with the `session_id` from the server-side integration)_
-3. Provide order details and call mount method
+3. Provide order details and call the mount method
-4. Handle widget responses
+4. Handle the widget responses
 5. Apply customized styling _[optional]_

-This document will go over details of how to do each step and explain easiest course of action to get the widget working.
+This section provides a step-by-step guide of the setup process.

 ### 1. Include Billie Checkout Widget Bundle into your Checkout Page

-On the checkout page, the following code snippet needs to be included:
+On the checkout page, the following code snippet must be included:
 ```html
 <script>
   var bcwSrc = 'https://static-paella-sandbox.billie.io/checkout/billie-checkout.js';